Tito–Stalin split

-The Tito–Stalin split (Note: Raskol Tito–Staljin) or the Soviet–Yugoslav split (Note: Советско-югославский конфликт) was the culmination of a conflict between the political leaderships of Yugoslavia and the Soviet Union, under Josip Broz Tito and Joseph Stalin, respectively, in the years following World War II.
-Although presented by both sides as an ideological dispute, the conflict was as much the product of a geopolitical struggle in the Balkans that also involved Albania, Bulgaria, and the communist insurgency in Greece, which Tito's Yugoslavia supported and the Soviet Union distanced itself from.
+Josip Broz Tito, leader of Yugoslavia, broke with Joseph Stalin, leader of the Soviet Union, in the years following World War II.
+Although presented by both sides as an ideological dispute, their conflict was as much the product of a geopolitical struggle in the Balkans that also involved Albania, Bulgaria, and the communist insurgency in Greece, which Tito's Yugoslavia supported and the Soviet Union distanced itself from.

 In the years following World War II, Yugoslavia pursued economic, internal, and foreign policy objectives that did not align with the interests of the Soviet Union and its Eastern Bloc allies.
 In particular, Yugoslavia hoped to admit neighbouring Albania to the Yugoslav federation.
 This fostered an atmosphere of insecurity within the Albanian political leadership and exacerbated tensions with the Soviet Union, which made efforts to impede Albanian–Yugoslav integration.
 Yugoslav support of the communist rebels in Greece against the wishes of the Soviet Union further complicated the political situation.
 Stalin tried to pressure Yugoslavia and moderate its policies using Bulgaria as an intermediary.
 When the conflict between Yugoslavia and the Soviet Union became public in 1948, it was portrayed as an ideological dispute to avoid the impression of a power struggle within the Eastern Bloc.

 The split ushered in the Informbiro period of purges within the Communist Party of Yugoslavia.
 It was accompanied by a significant level of disruption to the Yugoslav economy, which had previously depended on the Eastern Bloc.
 The conflict also prompted fears of an impending Soviet invasion and even a coup attempt by senior Soviet-aligned military leaders, a fear fueled by thousands of border incidents and incursions orchestrated by the Soviets and their allies.
 Deprived of aid from the Soviet Union and the Eastern Bloc, Yugoslavia subsequently turned to the United States for economic and military assistance.